joiceocrisa/tugas-akhir/README.md

 # TUGAS AKHIR

 Comparing FEDformer and LSTM model in stock forecasting.

 FEDformer (Frequency Enhanced Decomposed Transformer) is a deep learning architecture designed for long-term time series forecasting.

 Long Short-Term Memory (LSTM) is a specialized type of Recurrent Neural Network (RNN) designed to process sequential data and learn long-term dependencies.

+Data that used in this final project are: BBCA's stock, BBRI's stock, and BMRI's stock.

-Steps for this project:
+Steps for this final project:

 1. Clean data
 2. EDA